tgodfrey12/reddit_clone/README.md

 # Project Name
 The Angular reddit clone(reddit_clone)

+1. This is a full stack MVC app in the angular style
-This is a reddit clone created with Angular, knex, ui-router, exporess.
-The user can create and edit posts and comments.
+2. It was created using Angular, knex, ui-router, exporess.
+3. The user can create and edit posts and comments.

 # Getting started